googleinterns/ddex-mead-parser/java/UPGRADE.md

 ### 3. Adding the Java Classes to the XML to Proto Library

 #### Option 1.
 Compile the Java Classes with Maven
 This is the simpler option of the two.
-Place the `.proto` files in the `proto` directory under the appropriate folder The directory structure under `proto` is `namespace/class_packagename` More specifically, given two Protocol Buffer schema files `avs.proto` and `ern.proto`
+Place the `.proto` files in the `proto` directory under the appropriate folder.
+The appropriate directory structure is `proto/namespace/class_packagename` More specifically, given two Protocol Buffer schema files `avs.proto` and `ern.proto` from ERN version 4.2

 ```
 \proto